 HDYGT: (applies 10th coat of tangerine lip gloss, adjusts enormous rhinestone sunglasses, flings open door of crowded deli)

-Steve Kaplan: (waves from red booth) Hello, over here!
+Steve Kaplan: (waves at HDYGT from a red booth across the deli) Hello, over here!

-HDYGT: (slides into booth) Mr. Kaplan, I presume?
+HDYGT: (slides into booth, peers over her sunglasses) Mr. Kaplan, I presume?

-Steve Kaplan: (smiling) Really nice to meet you.
+Steve Kaplan: (smiling, extends hand to shake) Really nice to meet you.
 I hope you didn’t run into bad traffic?

-HDYGT: So this is how we’re going to play it, huh?
+HDYGT: (aghast, ignores handshake) So this is how we’re going to play it, huh?
 Question Avoidance!
-You’re avoiding my questions by asking your own.
+You’re avoiding my questions by asking your own?!

 Steve Kaplan: (baffled) What?
 What do you mean?